oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 Use the tenancy administrator credentials to sign in to Oracle Cloud Infrastructure (OCI) Console.

-1. Reference your ``key-data.txt`` file and locate the tenancy administrator credentials.
+1. Reference your `key-data.txt` file and locate the tenancy administrator credentials.

 2. Sign in to the Oracle Cloud Infrastructure console using the following:

-    * **User name**: ``Tenancy Admin User``
+    * **User name**: `Tenancy Admin User`
-    * **Password**: ``Tenancy Admin Password``
+    * **Password**: `Tenancy Admin Password`

 ## Task 2: Create the Foundation

+In this task, we will create the compartments, management groups, and policies that make up the foundation for the CIS OCI Foundations Benchmark.

-The following diagram depicts the compartment distribution based on the CIS OCI Foundations Benchmark, which includes the application compartment for EBS workloads with subcompartments corresponding to environment categories (such as test or production).
+The following diagram depicts the compartment distribution, which includes the application compartment for EBS workloads with subcompartments corresponding to environment categories (such as test or production).

 ![Diagram of the landing zone foundation.](images/tenancy-admin-diagram.png)